Jjin

 Featured screen

-Begin with script familiarity in a format that feels approachable instead of overwhelming.
+Begin with consonants and vowels in a format that feels approachable instead of overwhelming.

 Jjin Hangul and phrase study card screen